venenux/alpine-wiki/tutorials/alpine-install-from-usb-to-disk-pc-single-boot-only.md

 # Alpine Install: from a disc to any computer single only boot

-**Overall description:** Alpine Installation from a official disc/iso burned into DVD/CD to a new computer with or without [UEFI](Alpine_and_UEFI.md) and will be single only boot, means that any thing in the computer and their disc will be erased to put Alpine Linux as main system
+**Overall description:** Alpine Installation from a official iso(usb) write to USBstick to a new computer with or without [UEFI](Alpine_and_UEFI.md) and will be single only boot, means that any thing in the computer and their disc will be erased to put Alpine Linux as main system